-Therefore, to ensure the law firm is protected and to keep their own and client data/intellectual property (IP) secure, they need to be aware of the following cyber security threats.
-These three threats were identified in the NCSC report as being the most significant to the legal sector.
+Therefore, to ensure law firms are protected and keep their data and intellectual property (IP) secure, they need to be aware of the following cyber security threats.
+These three threats were identified in the NCSC's report as being the most significant to the legal sector.

 Cyber threats to be aware of

-Email is the main route for this type of social engineering cyber attack.
-Phishing scams can include impersonation, intercepted emails and, or, malicious attachments.
-The aim of threat actors, those responsible for the attack, is to provoke users to make a mistake, such as: disclose sensitive information, provide users credentials or downloading malware.
+Email is the main route in for this type of social engineering cyber attack.
+Phishing scams can include impersonation, intercepted emails and/or malicious attachments.
+The aim of threat actors responsible for the attack is to provoke users to make a mistake, such as disclosing sensitive information, providing users credentials or downloading malware.
 Business email compromise (BEC) is a new strand of social engineering attacks, where an adversary commits email fraud by imitating an owner's identity for financial gain.

 “The most common security incidents continue to be phishing attacks.
 12% of firms claim to be recipients of such attacks on a daily basis, with a further 30% identifying attacks on either a weekly or monthly basis.”
 PWC Law Firms’ Survey Report 2017

-This type of threat locks users out of systems and accessing data, with adversaries demanding payment for decryption; although there is no guarantee that paying the ransom will resume normality.
-Financial gain is the predominant motive behind these cyber attacks; however, with the rise in organised crime, threat actors are also looking to cause disruption to earn respect within the hacktivist network.
+This type of attack locks users out of systems and prevents them from accessing data, with adversaries demanding payment for decryption, though there is no guarantee that paying the ransom will resume normality.
+Financial gain is the predominant motive behind these cyber attacks, however, with the rise in organised crime, threat actors are also looking to cause disruption to earn respect within the hacktivist network.

-DLA Piper, one of the world’s biggest law firms, suffered a Petya cyber attack on the 27th June 2017.
-It is a prime example exemplifying the consequences of falling foul to a ransomware attack.
-“For two days after the attack all telephones and emails at DLA Piper, which has about 3,600 lawyers in 40 countries, including in Kiev, the Ukrainian Capital, were knocked out… nine days on from the attack, it [had] not managed to regain complete access to emails sent or received before the ransomware struck… On July 2, it issued a statement to say it [had] ‘brought our email safely back online, and continue to bring other systems online in a secure manner’.”
+DLA Piper, one of the world’s biggest law firms, suffered a Petya cyber attack on 27 June 2017.
+It is a prime example which exemplifies the consequences of falling foul to a ransomware attack.
+“For two days after the attack, all telephones and emails at DLA Piper, which has about 3,600 lawyers in 40 countries, including in Kiev, the Ukrainian Capital, were knocked out… nine days on from the attack, it [had] not managed to regain complete access to emails sent or received before the ransomware struck… On July 2, it issued a statement to say it [had] ‘brought our email safely back online, and continue to bring other systems online in a secure manner’.”